mattwcole/gelf-extensions-logging/README.md

     });
 ```

 Logger options are taken from the "GELF" provider section in `appsettings.json` in the same way as other providers.
-These are customised further the code above.
+These are customised further in the code above.

 ```json5
 {